aarontran/snr-filaments/agenda.md

      explore the spread of numbers, whatever...
   2. arithmetic means of FWHMs in the filaments (5 data sets)
   3. geometric means of FWHMs in the filaments (5 data sets)

-* Need to... clean up a lot of misc. files (on desktop etc).
-  Some don't necessarily need to be VC'ed but should be placed somewhere sensible.

 * Idea: maybe useful to compute advection/diffusion lengths from fits?
   ALSO we need `m_E` from this, and the data...